-A large number of Great Lakes Christian College students take advantage of various U.S. Department of Education programs that enable them to further their educational goals.
+Many Great Lakes Christian College students take advantage of various U.S. Department of Education programs that enable them to further their educational goals.

 PELL Grant

 This grant is made available through the U.S. Department of Education.
 Application is made by completing the Free Application for Federal Student Aid (FAFSA).
 (Enter 002269 for the Title IV Code).
 Awards are based upon demonstrated financial need as determined by government formula.